simpleledger/slpjs/readme.md

-## GENESIS - Create a new token (fungible)
+## GENESIS - Create a new token

 GENESIS is the most simple type of SLP transaction since no special inputs are required.
+The following example shows how to create a fungible token.
 Also see the TypeScript examples for:
 * [Type 1 Genesis](examples/3-genesis-token-type-1.ts).
 * [NFT1 Parent Genesis](examples/4-genesis-token-type-NFT1-parent.ts).
 * [NFT1 Child Genesis](examples/5-genesis-token-type-NFT1-child.ts).